DAGWorks-Inc/burr/docs/concepts/state-machine.rst

 .. _applications:

 Applications form the core representation of the state machine.
 You build them with the ``ApplicationBuilder``.

-The ``ApplicationBuilder`` is a class that helps you build an application.
 Here is the minimum that is required:

 1. A ``**kwargs`` of actions passed to ``with_actions(...)``
 2. Any relevant transitions (with conditions)
-3. An entry point
+3. An entry point -- this is the first action to execute

 This is shown in the example from :ref:`getting started <simpleexample>`